Ithirahad/StarMade-Guides/docs/01-building/03-shipyards.md

 ## Deconstructing Ships

-Ships can [dock](01-building/02-docking-and-turrets.md/#docking-a-ship) to a Shipyard Core Anchor as they would with any other [Rail](01-building/02-docking-and-turrets.md/#rail-blocks), but with one notable difference; They must (counter-intuitively) have a Rail Docker somewhere on the ship.
-The position of the Rail Docker does not influence where the ship actually docks to the Core Anchor though.
-Instead, the ship is docked with the Ship Core at the position of the Shipyard Core Anchor.
+Ships can [dock](01-building/02-docking-and-turrets.md/#docking-a-ship) to a Shipyard Core Anchor as they would with any other [Rail](01-building/02-docking-and-turrets.md/#rail-blocks).
+If they do not have a Rail Docker, the Activation Beam from a core or camera can be used to connect with the Anchor.
+Either way, the ship is docked with the Ship Core at the position of the Shipyard Core Anchor.
 The Ship Core is **always** docked in alignment to the Shipyard Core Anchor.

 > The Shipyard Computer can be used to deconstruct a docked ship and save it to a design, or simply deconstruct it without saving any design.
 This can be used to rapidly disassemble unused AI fleets or drones.